aleshaleksey/fansys23/04-combat.md

 |Run|2x speed|"move action" + "main action"|3x with "sprinter" ability|[CON] hours|
 |Sprint|4x speed|"sprint action" (1)|5x with "sprinter" ability|[STR] rounds|

-1. A character that sprints must move in a straight line with no obstacles and can take no other action on its round.
+1. A character that sprints must move in a straight line with no obstacles and can take no other action on its turn.

 For more information on movement, see "[Movement and Exploration](03-movement-exploration.md)".
 In addition, there are more movement rules below.